IntellisenseLab/CS4352-Practicals/Lab2/server_and_client.md

 ## Run the client

-Go to root of the workspace on a new terminal
+Go to root of the workspace and on a new terminal

 ```sh
 cd ~/robotics/